AlexanderHerlan/syncpy/README.md

 Breaking down the .config settings
 -----------------------------------

+Th **live_url** is the webserver where you can reach the contents of **remote_path**

 The **local_path** setting should be set to your working directory for the project on your local system.
 This will be the folder that is pushed to the server any time a change is detected inside of it.

 The **remote_path** is the folder on your Linux web server that you want to push files to from the **local_path**.